A Lightweight Approach for State Machine Replication: Consensus with a Median Rule

 \section{Consensus with a Median Rule}

-We start with a very simple rule for stabilizing consensus that combines the median rule in \cite{DoerrGMSS11} with undecided-state dynamics (e.g., \cite{AngluinAE08}).
+We start with an analysis of our proposed mechanism for stabilizing consensus that combines the median rule in \cite{DoerrGMSS11} with undecided-state dynamics (e.g., \cite{AngluinAE08}).
 The specific algorithm of the $(k,l)$-median rule can be found in Algorithm $\ref{alg:basic}$.
 Roughly, each server requests $k$ values from random peers, and if it receives at least $\ell$ it adopts the median value as its own, else it adopts $\bot$ (corresponding to the undecided state).
 Since blocked servers will never receive any replies, their value will be equal to $\bot$ at the end of the round.
 The validity property (Definition \ref{def:stabilizing_consensus}) is trivially satisfied by the $(k,\ell)$-median rule.
 Thus, it remains to show agreement and availability.
 Throughout the paper, we will focus on the specific case that $k=6$ and $\ell=3$ since that turns out to be the most suitable choice of parameters for our goals.